patli96/COMP9414_20T2/README.md

 # COMP9414_Assignment
 All codes and dataset are placed under "code and dataset/" directory.

-The specs includes usage of submitted codes.
+specs.pdf includes usage of submitted codes. report.pdf includes my answer for questions given in the specs.